bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SleeperArrangement_24pyO2n$n5EOpil0HhjmwF/Documentation.md

-Define the sleeper method of assembly ("twin sleeper" type or "between sleepers" type).
+Define the rail joint sleeper method of assembly ("twin sleeper" type or "between sleepers" type).